-The Order would provide authority for the Board to impose a late payment charge and interest for assessments overdue to the Board by 60 calendar days.
-The late payment charge and rate of interest would be prescribed in the Order's regulations issued by the Secretary.
+The Order provides authority for the Board to impose a late payment charge and interest for assessments overdue to the Board by 60 calendar days.
+The late payment charge and rate of interest shall be prescribed in the Order's regulations issued by the Secretary.